Insurance Lingo

 In & Out of Network Providers

-Know if the provider or service is covered under your plan beforehand
+Know if the provider or service is in or out beforehand.

 Check your policy to see coverage for both In & Out of network.
 There’s usually a big cost difference.
 This is one area where an HSA (health savings account) can come in handy.